-The notion of \textbf{univalent category}~(\cite{ahrens:2015}) allows us to study categories up to adjoint equivalence in univalent foundations.
+The notion of \textbf{univalent category}~\cite{ahrens:2015} allows us to study categories up to adjoint equivalence in univalent foundations.
 Univalent categories are defined to be categories in which identity of objects corresponds to isomorphism.
-The structure identity principle for univalent categories says that two univalent categories are the same if they are adjoint equivalent.
+The structure identity principle for such categories says that identity is the same as adjoint equivalent.
 Note that this principle reflects the common practice in category theory of viewing equivalent categories as the same.
 In addition, while univalent categories are quite rare in set-theoretic foundations, they naturally occur in univalent foundations.
 This is because the aforementioned structure identity principles give us many instances of univalent categories, such as the category of groups or rings.
 Finally, a large part of category theory can constructively be developed in univalent foundations using univalent categories.

 \paragraph*{Categorical Theory and Logic.} Category theory is useful to logic and type theory, because one can use \textbf{categorical semantics} to reason about the metatheory of logical systems and to prove the independence of various axioms.
-For instance, one can use sheaf models to show that various analytical principles are independent from intuitionistic higher-order logic~(\cite{fourman:1979a}), and one can construct a category in which the Church-Turing thesis holds~(\cite{hyland:1982}).
-Category theory can also be used to prove the consistency of cubical type theory~(\cite{bezem:2013}), homotopy type theory~(\cite{kapulkin:2021}), and the calculus of constructions~(\cite{reus:1999a}).
+For instance, one can use sheaf models to show that various analytical principles are independent from intuitionistic higher-order logic~\cite{fourman:1979a}, and one can construct a category in which the Church-Turing thesis holds~\cite{hyland:1982}.
+Category theory can also be used to prove the consistency of cubical type theory~\cite{bezem:2013}, homotopy type theory~\cite{kapulkin:2021}, and the calculus of constructions~\cite{reus:1999a}.